Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 North American stock futures signalled a firmer start to the trading week Monday as spiking oil prices offset concerns about cybersecurity in the wake of an attack that locked thousands of computers in more than 150 counties.
 On Wall Street, futures pointed to a higher start, setting aside concerns about retail stocks that haunted U.S. markets last week.
-In Toronto, futures signalled a flat to modestly higher start, although oil's gain gave the loonie a shot in the arm.
+In Toronto, futures signalled a flat start, although oil's gain gave the loonie a shot in the arm.
 Oil prices were up more than 2 per cent after Saudi Arabia and Russia said an output cut would need to be extended through to March next year to curb global crude overhang.

 "This has helped oil prices to move higher once more, but the cartel appears to get diminishing returns each time it announces a reduction in output," IG's Chris Beauchamp said in a note.
 "They will need to go big on the cuts theme at their May meeting in Vienna, to avoid a sense of disappointment creeping in."